msa-em/guide-tem-simulation/main.md

 %  \subsection*{Partitioned PRISM for STEM Simulation}

-We probably want a section where we make STEM probes interactively - a few ideas: -probe size vs parameters (AMR) -probe size for specialized shapes like phase plates or amplitude plates / bullseye probes -Recent user question - how do I define probe overlap in ptychography?
+We probably want a section where we make STEM probes interactively - a few ideas:

+- probe size vs parameters (AMR)
+- probe size for specialized shapes like phase plates or amplitude plates / bullseye probes
+- Recent user question - how do I define probe overlap in ptychography?
 I use “shared intensity” vs probe spacing, i.e sum(int1 \* int2) / sqrt(sum(int1\*\*2) \* sum(int2\*\*2)) - this would be a neat interactive demo

 +++
 (sim_inputs)=